awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-policies.md

 ------

 1. Run the following command to verify the details of the parameter\.
+Replace *parameter name* with your own information\.

 ------
 #### [ Linux & macOS ]

    ```
    aws ssm describe-parameters  \
-       --parameter-filters "Key=Name,Values=parameter-name"
+       --parameter-filters "Key=Name,Values=parameter name"
    ```

 ------